telerik/blazor-docs/knowledge-base/chart-localized-labels.md

 ### Using the Format Parameter

-If you require your label to be a number only, you can use the [`Format`]({%slug components/chart/label-template-format%}#format-strings) parameter of the `<ChartSeriesLabels>` tag.
+If you need to use only the value of the series item, and a single line of text, you can use the [`Format`]({%slug components/chart/label-template-format%}#format-strings) parameter of the `<ChartSeriesLabels>` tag.
 It takes a [standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) and is localization aware.

 ### Using the Template Parameter

-If you want to expose more information beyond a number, for example, some text, you can utilize the [`Template`]({%slug components/chart/label-template-format%}#templates) parameter, which is exposed from the `<ChartSeriesLabels>` tag.
+If you want to expose more information, for example, some multi line text, HTML elements, etc., you can utilize the [`Template`]({%slug components/chart/label-template-format%}#templates) parameter, which is exposed from the `<ChartSeriesLabels>` tag.
 In a JavaScript file implement the desired number formatting by using the `toLocaleString` JavaScript method.
-An exemplary implementation can be seen in the example below:
+A sample implementation can be seen in the example below.

 #### Step by step explanation